Mason Brayman: Idaho

 The outbreak of the Nez Perce War led to additional problems for the governor.
-Lacking legal basis for creation of a militia, Brayman was forced to rely upon General Oliver O. Howard's response to the hostilities.
+Lacking a legal basis for the creation of a militia, Brayman was forced to rely upon General Oliver O. Howard's response to the hostilities.
 This caused anger among residents of the northern counties who lacked the means to defend themselves against the hostile tribe.
 Additional problems came for the governor following a visit to Rocky Bar courthouse in Alturas County.
 The court faced a large backlog of cases involving mining disputes, and the delays thus caused were affecting the local economy.
-Brayman suggested involved parties come to out of court settlements as a means of speeding resolution.
+Brayman suggested that involved parties come to out-of-court settlements as a means of speeding resolution.
 Chief Justice Madison Hollister, presiding justice and member of the Boise Ring, took this suggestion as a personal affront.
 The Ring in turn used the incident as an excuse to seek Brayman's disbarment.
 Brayman prevailed during the disbarment hearing but was publicly humiliated in the process.

-The governor's troubles continued to mount as result of a racially charged murder trial.
+The governor's troubles continued to mount as a result of a racially charged murder trial.
 A dispute arose on June 10, 1877, between a group of Chinese workers and hot-tempered Irish miner John McGuinness.
-The dispute escalated to violence and McGuinness killed two of the Chinese and wounded a third before the remaining workers stabbed the miner to death.
+The dispute escalated to violence, and McGuinness killed two of the workers and wounded a third before the remaining workers stabbed him to death.
 The workers were convicted of second degree murder by an all white jury.
-Brayman, believing the Chinese had acted in self-defense, choose to pardon the convicted workers.
-The morally courageous proved politically disastrous and the white population reacted angrily to the pardons.
+Brayman, believing the Chinese had acted in self-defense, chose to pardon the convicted workers, and the white population reacted angrily to the pardons.

-Additional pressure came upon Brayman as result of the May 30, 1878, outbreak of the Bannock War.
+Additional pressure came upon Brayman as a result of the May 30, 1878, outbreak of the Bannock War.
 The 130 carbines held by the territory were insufficient to arm the citizens seeking protection.
 Demands from the territory's residents for weapons to defend themselves eventually led the governor to seek permission to issue arms from the federal stockpile at Fort Boise.
 Complicating the governor's position was the revelation that Brayman had authorized Bannock leader Buffalo Horn, a former army scout with a history of aiding the U.S. government, to purchase US$2 worth of ammunition (roughly 100 bullets and a pound of black powder) 13 days before outbreak of hostilities.